Manupriya-Vayalambron/QR-Code-Generator-Website/README.md

 # QR-Code-Generator-Website

-A website to generate QR codes, made with HTML, CSS and JS.
- I completed this short, crisp and effective course on Udemy where I built a QR generator website using HTML, CSS and JS
+With the help of a short, crisp and effective course on Udemy, I built a QR generator website using HTML, CSS and JS

 Access my website here 👇
 https://manusqrgenerator.blogspot.com/